 From The Archives

-Cash's latest CD is a collaboration with his long-time friend, Benny Turner.
-Reuniting in the studio after many years, they have created a CD that every blues fan must add to their collection!
+Cash's last CD was a collaboration with his long-time friend, Benny Turner.
+Reuniting in the studio after many years, they created a CD that every blues fan must add to their collection!

 A Chicago blues legend.